 An understanding of water's static and dynamic properties as they apply to immersion and exercise is important to appropriately and effectively use hydrotherapy for therapeutic interventions.
 This section will discuss the physical properties of water, including buoyancy, drag forces viscosity, hydrostatic pressure, hydrodynamics, thermodynamics, physiological effects, and mechanics.

 One of the most important properties of water is buoyancy.
 Archimedes' principle states that "the buoyant force on a body immersed in a fluid is equal to the weight of the fluid displaced by that object."1 A body or body part immersed in water will experience this buoyant force, which reduces the force of gravity on the body and, thus, decreases weight-bearing on the lower part of the body.
 A person immersed in water up to the neck will have about 10% of the body weight bearing on the lower body; immersion up to the xiphoid process will bear about 33% body weight on the lower body; and immersion up to the anterior superior iliac spines will bear about 50% body weight on the lower extremities.2 Exercise of the extremities can be assisted by buoyancy.
 A person standing in water up to the neck can raise an extremity with the assistance of buoyancy.
 Buoyancy can also resist movement, such as an extremity moving down-ward against the force of buoyancy (Fig. 5-1).
 Resistance exercises for strengthening can be performed against the force of buoyancy.
-For example, a patient recovering from surgical repair of the rotator cuff muscles of the shoulder can use the buoyant force of water to assist in raising the extremity ...
+For example, a patient recovering from surgical repair of the rotator cuff muscles of the shoulder can use the buoyant force of water to assist in ...